 10. Get help with your heating costs

-If you’re struggling to heat your home this winter because you can’t afford your energy bills, it’s worth checking whether you may be eligible for some financial support from the government.
+If you’re struggling to heat your home because you can’t afford your energy bills, it’s worth checking whether you may be eligible for some financial support from the government.

 If you’re not eligible for the Winter Fuel payment, you might be able to get money off your energy bills for 2021/22 under the Warm Home Discount Scheme.
 This is a one-off discount on your electricity bill, paid directly to your energy provider on your behalf between September and March.